WWF Superstars (handheld video game)

-WWF Superstars is a video game released on the Game Boy handheld console by Acclaim Entertainment, based on the WWF's syndicated television show of the same name.
+WWF Superstars is a video game released on the Game Boy handheld console by LJN, based on the WWF's syndicated television show of the same name.
 This game was the first WWF/E game for the Game Boy system.

-The game was succeeded by WWF Superstars 2, which was released in 1992 by Acclaim Entertainment.
+The game was succeeded by WWF Superstars 2, which was released in 1992 by LJN.
 A unique engine was built from the ground up; the developers never attempted to emulate the gaming engine found in the more advanced WWF games.

 Overview

 WWF Superstars was developed by Rare and published by LJN.
 It was released in Europe and North America in 1991, which was followed by its Japanese release on February 14, 1992.

 Before every match, wrestlers cut promos on their opponent.
 Following the match, Vince McMahon comments on the action.
 The wrestlers each have two comments.
 One is a generic taunt, while the second is specific to the opponent.

 The game features five wrestlers: Hulk Hogan, "Macho Man" Randy Savage, The Ultimate Warrior, "The Million Dollar Man" Ted DiBiase, and Mr. Perfect.

 Nintendo Power reviewed WWF Superstars in their April 1991 issue and rated it a score of 2.9 out of 5.